Frequently Asked Questions

 - Call our office at 610-691-1030.

 - Use the form on this website.
-Staff will contact you to make an appointment to meet with you and review your financial information and health conditions.
-Staff also will share our client folder packet.
+One of our Case Managers will contact you to make an appointment to meet with you and review your financial information and health conditions.
+The Case Manager will also share our client folder packet.
 After this visit, it takes 2 working days to start meals.

 Yes!
 We comply with the U.S. Department of Agriculture food pattern and Pennsylvania Department of Aging nutrition guidelines.
 All of our daily home-delivered meals are diabetic- and cardiac-friendly.
 They are low in fat, sodium, and cholesterol.
 We also accommodate for renal, soft, pureed, and lactose-intolerant diets.